mannavapriya/Email-Generator/README.md

 Assume the recipient is responsible for the deliverable and resolution is time-sensitive.

 ### 3) Casual / Friendly: Secret Santa & Christmas Party Invitation
-Write a email inviting my friend to participate in a Secret Santa exchange and attend a Christmas party.
+Write an email inviting my friend to participate in a Secret Santa exchange and attend a Christmas party.
 The email should:
 Open with a warm, informal greeting that reflects a close friendship Briefly set the festive context and excitement around the holidays